waku-org/pm/FURPS/application/chat_sdk.md

 1. Messaging integrates RLN-like rate limit, limiting outbound messages per epoch.
 2. Payload definitions are versioned to support future protocol updates.
-3. library can be used in Go applications
+3. library can be used in Go applications; available on pkg.go.dev.
-4. library can be used in Rust applications
+4. library can be used in Rust applications; import via git path.

-## +Privacy
+## + (Privacy, Anonymity, Deployments)

 1. Non-participants in the conversation cannot correlate individual messages to a sender.
 2. Non-participants in the conversation cannot correlate conversation to participants.
 3. Network observers cannot aggregate account holder activity.
+4. Nimble package manager is used to build.